MM1323/fyyur-app/README.md

   - `using pip install --upgrade flask-moment`
   - `Using pip install Werkzeug==2.0.0`
   - `Using pip uninstall Flask and then pip install flask==2.0.3`

+## Author
+- This project was done by Mia McDuffie